jonnonz1/nz-statute-book/acts/public/2007/sentencing-amendment-act-2007.md

     (a) remit, suspend, or vary any special conditions imposed by the court, or impose additional special conditions:
     (b) cancel the sentence:
     (c) cancel the sentence and substitute any other sentence (including another sentence of intensive supervision) that could have been imposed on the offender at the time when the offender was convicted of the offence for which the sentence was imposed.
-  (4) If the court varies a special condition or imposes an additional special condition under subsection (3)(a), section 54I applies.
+  (4) If the court varies a special condition or imposes an additional special condition under subsection (3)﻿(a), section 54I applies.
-  (5) When determining a substitute sentence under subsection (3)(c), the court must take into account the portion of the original sentence that remains unserved at the time of the order.
+  (5) When determining a substitute sentence under subsection (3)﻿(c), the court must take into account the portion of the original sentence that remains unserved at the time of the order.
   (6) If the court cancels a sentence, the sentence expires on the date that the order is made or on any other date that the court may specify.
   (7) If an application is made under this section for the remission, suspension, or variation of any special condition imposed by the court, a probation officer may suspend the special condition until the application has been heard and disposed of.
   (1) While an epidemic management notice is in force,—
     (a) a probation officer who has applied in accordance with section 72 for an order under section 54K(3) varying the special conditions subject to which a sentence of intensive supervision was imposed by the court on an offender may himself or herself vary those conditions; and
     (b) any probation officer may himself or herself vary the special conditions subject to which a sentence of intensive supervision was imposed by the court on an offender if the offender has applied in accordance with section 72 for an order under section 54K(3) varying those conditions; and
     (c) a probation officer may vary or suspend any standard conditions of a sentence of intensive supervision.
-  (2) A variation under subsection (1)(a) or (b) has effect until the application concerned has been heard or disposed of.
+  (2) A variation under subsection (1)﻿(a) or (b) has effect until the application concerned has been heard or disposed of.
-  (3) Any variation or suspension of a standard condition under subsection (1)(c) has effect until the earlier of—
+  (3) Any variation or suspension of a standard condition under subsection (1)﻿(c) has effect until the earlier of—
     (a) the revocation of the epidemic management notice; or (b) the date on which a probation officer rescinds the variation or suspension.

 ### 25 Sentence of community work
-Section 55(1) is amended by inserting the following paragraph after paragraph (a):.
+Section 55(1) is amended by inserting the following paragraph after paragraph (a):
   (ab) if the offender is convicted of an offence and the enactment prescribing the offence expressly provides that a sentence of home detention may be imposed on conviction; or

 ### 26 Guidance on use of sentence of community work
-Section 56(1)(a) is amended by omitting to make compensation to the community and substituting to be held accountable to the community by making compensation to it.
+Section 56(1)﻿(a) is amended by omitting to make compensation to the community and substituting to be held accountable to the community by making compensation to it.

 ### 27 Concurrent and cumulative sentences of community work
 (1) Section 57 is amended by inserting the following subsection after subsection (2):